-The Howard University Department of Athletics and human performance company WHOOP recently announced a new multi-year deal that has named WHOOP the university’s Official Performance Partner.
+The Howard University Department of Athletics and human performance company WHOOP recently announced a new multi-year deal that has named the fitness technology company the university’s Official Performance Partner.
 The partnership will bring WHOOP’s fitness technology to nearly 150 Howard student-athletes across five of their programs: Men’s & Women’s Basketball, Football, and Men’s & Women’s Golf for their inaugural season.

 The partnership is guaranteeing unparalleled physiological analytics via wearable technology to Howard’s student-athletes.
-WHOOP will provide them with membership, the new Whoop Strap 3.0, a coaching platform designed to optimize their behavior, and a community of high performers.
-WHOOP technology will also give Howard Athletics access to an unprecedented amount of insights into their health and wellness.
+The wearable technology company will provide them with membership, the new Whoop Strap 3.0, a coaching platform designed to optimize their behavior, and a community of high performers.
+The technology will also give Howard Athletics access to an unprecedented amount of insights into their health and wellness.
 Kery Davis, Howard Director of Athletics, seems to believe the partnership will help guide student-athletes and coaches with incorporating healthier decisions into their daily lives.

 “We are extremely excited to partner with WHOOP,” Davis said in a statement.
 “This will give our department more insight on making decisions during the competition, and will create healthy habits for our student-athletes, coaches, and staff that last a lifetime.”